SofiaNords/beach-club/README.md

 ### Known Bugs

--   On the mobile device Galaxy Fold the width of the body turns out to be 280px while the page is 335px.
+-   On the mobile device Galaxy Fold the width of the body turn out to be 280px while the page is 335px.
 I investigated this and got this from Tutor Assictance which seems to be the reason:

     https://stackoverflow.com/questions/64886134/what-is-chromes-galaxy-fold-responsive-view-based-on